 Consult your trailer manufacturer for specific information relating to your particular trailer.
 Pro-Line does not make or recommend the use of any particular trailer.
 Make sure the trailer you use is certified.
 Consult your state authority for state regulations pertaining to trailering a boat.
+A special permit may be required by your state due to the wide beam of your 31 Express.

-Use the following towing check list as a guideline:
+Use the following towing check-list as a guideline:

-- Check brakes if equipped. - Check springs and under carriage for cracks, loose parts, and fasteners. - Insure tires are inflated to proper pressure and in good condition. - Check wheel bearings and lug nuts. - Verify light and signal operation. - Make sure boat is tied down from bow and stern eyes. - Stow items likely to blow off or out of the boat. - Carry a spare tire and tools for changing (spare bearing and race set for long trips). - Securely brace O/B motors. - Go slow over bumps. - Check tires and hubs often for excessive heat.
-Service if required. - Have an assistant watch blind spots and guide with signals when backing.
+- \ Check brakes if equipped. - \ Check springs and under carriage for cracks, loose parts, and fasteners. - \ Insure tires are inflated to proper pressure and in good condition. - \ Check wheel bearings and lug nuts. - \ Verify light and signal operation. - \ Make sure boat is tied down from bow and stern eyes. - \ Stow items likely to blow off or out of the boat. - \ Carry a spare tire and tools for changing (spare bearing and race set for long trips). - \ Securely brace O/B motors. - \ Go slow over bumps. - \ Check tires and hubs often for excessive heat.
+Service if required. - \ Have an assistant watch blind spots and guide with signals when backing.